Capital Credits represent each member’s ownership of the cooperative.

 Capital Credits are the margins allocated to the members of the cooperative based on their purchases from the cooperative.
 These margins are used by the cooperative as capital to operate the business for a period of time.

 Allocations and retirements of capital credits are two different things.
 Allocations are made annually for each member, based upon the amount of electricity purchased the previous year.
 An allocation is the amount set aside into a separate account to be used as operating capital for reliability improvements and maintenance over a period of years.

 A retirement is the amount you receive back as a capital credit refund.
 It is a percentage of your total capital credit balance.
-The percentage to retire is decided by the board of directors annually, based upon the financial condition of the cooperative.
+The percentage to retire is decided by the board of trustees, based upon the financial condition of the cooperative.
 When the cooperative is in good financial standing, capital credits are retired to members.
-Current members receive bill credits, while previous members or their heirs receive checks.
+It is important to keep us informed of your current address once you leave our service.

-If emailing: Please include the following information when emailing us:
+If emailing, please include the following information in the email:

-- Past consumer’s current address or contact information of heir
+- Past member’s current address or contact information of heir

 - Your phone number for follow up if Bluestem has any questions